-In conclusion, I urge you to require stock option expensing as soon as possible.
+So please require stock option expensing as soon as possible.
 Independent experts, such as the Financial Accounting Standards Board, should set the standards on stock option expensing, not the politicians in Washington.
 Stock options are a compensation expense, and this cost can be reliably estimated using your proposed accounting method.
 I believe corporate executives should be ashamed for trying to hide the cost of stock options from their investors.